ironsheep/P2-vscode-extensions/TASKS-User.md

 Additional pages:

 - [TOP Level README](README.md) - Back to the top page of this repo
+- [Setup focused on macOS only](TASKS-User-macOS.md) - All macOS notes from within this page
 - [VSCode REF: Tasks](https://code.visualstudio.com/docs/editor/tasks) - Offsite: VSCode Documentation for reference

 *The "P2 Code Development..." sections provide step-by-step setup instructions *